Why am I a doula?

 When I am not working with expectant families I have a few other hats, although they are all worn under the same umbrella!

-Christine and I are working toward becoming end of life doulas.
-With this in mind, we trained to become humanist chaplains.
+I am working toward becoming end of life doulas.
+With this in mind, I trained to become humanist chaplains.
 Technically I offer ‘non religious pastoral support in a healthcare setting’, which is extremely similar to doula work, but available to a wider demographic.
 I volunteer in Wythenshawe hospital in this capacity.

 I am a breastfeeding peer supporter.